By Mark Drake

 multi again to tell the server you’re starting another transaction.

-Some commands may be impossible to queue, such as commands with syntax errors.
-If you attempt to queue a syntactically incorrect command Redis will return an error.
+Some commands are impossible to queue, such as commands with syntax errors.
+If you attempt to queue a syntactically incorrect command, Redis will return an error.

-incrby command causes and error and closes the transaction:
+incrby command causes an error and closes the transaction:

 - set key_A 146